In this article:

 Also, little children have sinuses that are not fully developed and are more prone to having inflammation/infection of the nose and adenoids.
+(7)

 Chronic cough from postnasal drainage, bad breath, and nasal congestion are clues to chronic sinusitis as young kids are not able to provide a history of facial pressure, etc. Acid reflux can also contribute to chronic sinusitis in younger children.

+Most sinus infections will resolve on their own, as mentioned above.
 However, acute sinus infections can lead to serious complications in immunocompromised individuals or in a severe sinus infection from more virulent forms of bacteria.

 - The infection can spread to the eyes, resulting in cellulitis.
 It is characterized by eye swelling or abscess (a collection of pus).

-- The infection can spread to the brain, which can present as meningitis (infection of the lining of the brain) or abscess.
+- The infection can spread to the brain, which can present as meningitis (8) (infection of the lining of the brain) or abscess.

 - The infection can spread locally.
-Pott’s puffy tumor is a swelling on the forehead when the frontal sinus is blocked, leading to a local infection of the bone.
+Pott’s puffy tumor (9) is a swelling on the forehead when the frontal sinus is blocked, leading to a local infection of the bone.